w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

 When a user authenticates (logs in), the user's preferences need to be checked.
-If the user's profile contains a language preference different from the one currently negotiated with the user-agent, it may need to be updated:
+If the user's profile contains a language preference different from the one currently negotiated with the user-agent, the stored preference may need to be updated or the user's preference changed:
   - optionally query the user if they want to change their language (did the currently negotiated language meet their need?)
   - update the session with the value in their profile